5 Fruits to Balance Your Cholesterol Levels

 3. Orange juice for good cholesterol

-- You have probably heard of sterols.
+- You’ve probably heard of sterols.
 They have a chemical structure similar to cholesterol.

-They are a natural compound found in fruits like oranges, in some vegetables, dry fruits, seeds, and even vegetable oils.
+They’re natural compounds found in fruits like oranges, in some vegetables, dry fruits, seeds, and even vegetable oils.

-- Sterols reduce both the total cholesterol and the level of LDLs in your body.
-While oranges only give us a small amount of sterols they also do something else.
-Oranges increase the amount of HDLs or good cholesterol in your body.
+- Sterols reduce both the total cholesterol level and the level of LDL cholesterol in your body.
+While oranges don’t have a lot of sterols, they also do something else.
+Oranges increase the amount of HDL or good cholesterol in your body.

-So, we should eat oranges every day.
-Also, if we eat a balanced diet, we will see the results the next time we see our doctors.
+This is why we should eat oranges every day.
+Also, if we eat a balanced diet, we’ll see results the next time we go for a checkup.

-Strawberries are healthy.
-And, they can help us reduce our levels of cholesterol.
-But, they are only good for us if we eat them as they naturally are.
-That means no sugar or chocolate.
+Strawberries are healthy and can help us reduce our levels of cholesterol.
+But they’re only good for us if we eat them naturally, without adding any sugar or chocolate.

 - Strawberries, like other berries, reduce lipoprotein density.
-That means lower LDL levels.
+That means they lower LDL levels.

-- If we can, we should eat between 10 and 15 strawberries a day.
-This is because they can also reduce triglycerides, thanks to their antioxidant effects.
+- If we can, we should eat 10 to 15 strawberries a day.
+This is because they can also reduce triglycerides due to their antioxidant effects.

 Easy dietary changes, like increasing the amount of red fruits we eat, can be helpful.
-Red fruits include things like cranberries and even red grapes.
-They directly help our heart health.
+Some examples of red fruits are cranberries and even red grapes.
+They keep our heart healthy.

-5. An apple a day… reduces your cholesterol levels?
+5. An apple a day… reduces cholesterol levels?

-The reason that apples help us maintain good cholesterol levels is because of the skin.
+The reason that apples help us maintain good cholesterol levels is their skin.
 Apple skins contain both pectin and polyphenols.

-Thanks to them, we can better process cholesterol.
-We can even reduce the inflammatory molecules that are often found with cardiac diseases.
+Thanks to them, we can process cholesterol better.
+We can even reduce the inflammatory molecules that often come with cardiac diseases.